wolfgangasdf/iqp-book/3d-angular-momentum.md

 Classical angular momentum.
 ```

-The angular momentum is an extensive quantity, so for a composite system and not a point-like particle, it is the sum of the AM of the constituents of the body.
+The angular momentum is an extensive quantity, so for a composite system and not a point-like particle, it is the sum of the angular momenta of the constituents of the body.

 ## Quantum angular momentum